 Being a part of the management also means you should try to be visible, show commitment and have confidence in the plans ahead.
 Security is a lot more than just technical speeches and finding out which boxes to buy.
 A very big aspect of the job is spreading security awareness, and in order to do this you have to be at least somewhat of a people person!
 Over my engagement so far, I’ve listed a few things that will help me stay visible:

-• Don’t bunker in your office all day.
+- Don’t bunker in your office all day.
 Get out there, and get chatty!
 Open your office door and the blinds on the windows.

 If people see you as an open person, you lower the bar on coming to talk with you regarding security issues.
 Who do you think knows the most of the current security landscape, the employees or your firewall?
 Overall you want employees to consider you as someone they can trust in disclosing security issues with.
-You do not want them to feel like they are going to the police, reporting some offense, and risk being jailed themselves.
+You do not want them to feel like they are going to the police, reporting some offense, and risk being jailed themselves. - Talk to people and introduce yourself and your work.
+Show your enthusiasm regarding your work, and explain why security is such an interesting field of work.
+If you can get them infected with your own enthusiasm, you will have a very positive epidemic on your hands.
+Remind the employees that “providing good security is providing good service“!

-• Encourage employees to come talk with you, especially regarding security concerns and issues.
+- Encourage employees to come talk with you, especially regarding security concerns and issues.
 Let them know that you are a person they can talk privately to, between 4 walls and 4 eyes.
 You should not be hard to reach.

-• Stay visible by sending out monthly newsletters.
+- Stay visible by sending out monthly newsletters.
 The OUCH! newsletter from SANS (www.securingthehuman.org) is perfect for this.
 Remember that each newsletter is a perfect chance to to reinforce security policies and encourage staff in talking with you, or reporting security issues.

 Another important thing is that you should be really careful not to be too much hands-on in your role.
 Security should be baked into the business processes as natural as possible, not something everyone points at, expecting it to fix itself!
 Implementing security this way, the proper way, is a truly challenging thing as many people in your organization may think that you are here to solve things for them.
 As a rule of hand, and an analogy to security work, I’ve always said to myself: “You’re not the dust boy, cleaning up after everyone else.
 Instead of cleaning up the kitchen chef’s spill, you must teach them how to properly work the kitchen.
-You’re here to help them make better food, prevent spill and help them clean up after themselves.
+You’re here to help them make better food, prevent spill and help them clean up after themselves.”

 When people approach me saying “Hey Chris, your a security guy right?
 I have this thing…“, I interrupt them immediately.
 I tell them that I am not the only security guy, you are one too!
 The business expect it from you, and we really need stay security aware today!
 Security is not something we point at, but something that should be incorporated.